Antananarivo Analamanga, Madagascar Travel Guide

 Complete immigration and customs procedures at Ivato Overseas Airport.

-Obtain your visa on arrival (where appropriate) and pay any required fees in the local money or major foreign currencies.
+Obtain your visa upon arrival (if relevant) and pay any required fees in the local money or major foreign currencies.

 Arrange airport transfer: use your pre-booked hotel transfer or negotiate a fare with an official taxi.
 Confirm the price before you start your journey.